Moorea Travel Guide

 Why Should You Visit Moorea?

 Moorea is so beautiful you simply won’t want to leave.
-A dream island with stereotypical French Polynesian charm, this is the idyllic holiday for anyone.
+A dream island with stereotypical French Polynesian charm, this is an idyllic holiday for anyone.
 Why?
 Because there’s something for everyone in Moorea!
 It’s the perfect holiday package without the packaged holiday.
-Beach lovers will love catching up on some reading under the shade of a palm tree, water sports enthusiasts will have plenty of ways to get wet and nature lovers will always remember those magical hikes through lush forests of mape trees, waterfalls, and panoramic vistas over the lagoon.
+Beach lovers will love catching up on some reading under the shade of a palm tree, water sports enthusiasts will have plenty of ways to get wet, and nature lovers will always remember those magical hikes through lush forests of mape trees, waterfalls, and panoramic vistas over the lagoon.

 Several sections make up this travel guide: